johannb75/create-react-native-web-app/README.md

 # if you previously installed this package globaly run this command first to uninstall the previous version:
 # npm uninstall -g create-react-native-web-app

+# if you want to use typescript
+# add the --typescript flag
+$ npx crnwa myApp --typescript
+$ npx crnwa myApp -ts

 # cd into your <project-directory>
 $ cd myApp